xoxzo/blog.xoxzo.com/content/Industry/long-sms-is-not-sms-en.md

 Using this URL messages, you are not only sending simple and short messages but also are able to track the effectiveness of the SMS notice by utilizing the link-analysis tools.

-It is important to understand the differences between SMS and emails and advantage of each tool and select one of them according to the situation, they are both good communication tools.
+It is important to understand the differences between SMS and emails and take advantage of each tool and select one of them according to the situation, they are both good communication tools.